kakawait/awesome-european-cloud/readme.md

 ### PaaS

 - [Clever cloud](https://www.clever-cloud.com/) - Clever Cloud is an IT Automation platform.
 We manage all the ops work while you focus on your business value.

+### Storage

+- [Tresorit](https://tresorit.com/) - end-to-end encrypted, zero-knowledge content collaboration platform designed to safeguard the digital valuables of individuals and organizations with the highest classification in the cloud :switzerland:.
+- [hubiC](https://hubic.com/) - OVH based cloud storage :france:.
+- [Jottacloud](https://www.jottacloud.com/) - Whether you are an individual, family or business, Jottacloud lets you store, share and be productive wherever you are :norway:.

 ## Contribute